Skip to main content

 Kitchen Savages

-Pay a visit to Kitchen Savages, where the all-local staff serves up revered chicken wings, crab cake egg rolls and banana pudding cheesecake while also serving at-risk youth through the trap Sundays program.
+Pay a visit to Kitchen Savages, where the all-local staff serves up revered chicken wings, crab cake egg rolls and banana pudding cheesecake while also serving at-risk youth through the Trap Sundays program.
 This culinary training experience, which provides trainees with a safe setting to learn skills useful in the hospitality industry, is the mission at the heart of Darrel Gaston’s business.

 After strolling among the famous water lilies and lotuses at Kenilworth Park & Aquatic Gardens, head to Turning Natural, a health food café offering fresh juices and smoothies, as well as vegan cupcakes and cookies, a salad bar, waffles and black bean burgers.